ManthanUgemuge/HelloGithub/README.md

 ```
 git push -u origin master
 ```
-used to upload the code or project for the first time
+used to upload the code or project for the first time.

 ```
 git push
 ```
-Used to upload the code or project on github
+Used to upload the code or project on github.

+git kraken

 ## Contributing
 Pull requests are welcome, feel free to ```fork``` this repo.